The early detection of hearing loss is very important for speech and language development.

 If you make a request for hearing screening at least one week before kindergarten screening is scheduled at your school and space is available, students will be screened at this time.
 Otherwise, students will be screened at the clinic within a few weeks of the request.

-When can a child get re-screened for hearing?
-Students who have passed a hearing screening within the past 12 months are not re-screened unless there has been a change in their health or a family history of progressive hearing loss.
+When should a child's hearing be re-screened?
+Students who have passed a hearing screening within the past 12 months generally would not require an additional screening.
+An additional screening may be considered if there has been a change in the child's health or a family history of progressive hearing loss is present.